Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 Bring a fully-charged iPad and/or laptop to school each day.

 Be the only user of the device.
 Students may not share devices with classmates.

 Keep all digital devices with them or secured in their locker.

 Clearly label all digital devices with their name.

 Keep a security passcode/password on their device.

 Shorecrest will have loaner iPad devices available for checkout to students who are awaiting iPad repairs or replacement.
 Loaners may be checked out for up to two weeks.
 Shorecrest's Technology Team will help setup the temporary iPad with the student's Apple ID.
-If you need a loaner device, please contact Mrs. Hathcoat at email@example.com or stop by her office in the Media Center.
+If you need a loaner device, please email email@example.com or stop by the Tech Office on the 2nd floor of Charger Commons.

 Shorecrest will not provide loaner laptops to students.
 Students, however, may choose to borrow a loaner iPad while waiting for a laptop repair.
 A loaner iPad may be checked out for up to two weeks.
 Shorecrest's Technology Team will help setup the temporary iPad with the student's Apple ID.
-If you need a loaner device, please contact Mrs. Hathcoat at firstname.lastname@example.org or stop by her office in the Media Center.
+If you need a loaner device, please email firstname.lastname@example.org or stop by the Tech Office on the 2nd floor of Charger Commons.